 Topical anesthetics are effective to a depth of 2-3mm and are effective in reducing the discomfort of the initial penetration of the needle into the mucosa.
-Its disadvantages are the taste may be disagreeable to patient and the length of application time may increase apprehension of approaching procedure in the pediatric patient.
+Although flavored topical anesthetics are currently available, it may be still disagreeable to patient and the length of application time may increase apprehension in some pediatric patient.
 Topical anesthetics are available in gel, liquid, ointment, patch and pressurized spray forms.
 When applying topical anesthetics to the soft tissue, use the smallest effective amount to avoid anesthetizing the pharyngeal tissues.

 The most common topical anesthetics used in dentistry are those with benzocaine or lidocaine.

 Ethyl aminobenzoate (benzocaine) is an ester local anesthetic.
 It is available in up to 20% concentrations.
 It is poorly absorbed into cardiovascular system.
 It remains at the site of application longer, providing a prolonged duration of action.
 Localized allergic reactions may occur following prolonged or repeated use, and it is reported to inhibit the antibacterial action of sulfonamides.